quangthoIT/Lospec/README.md

-## Projects belong to the final group project of E-commerce subject
+## Project Overview
+This project is the final group assignment for the **E-commerce** course.
+It was developed and refined based on the previous **Web Programming** course project.